 Because you are dealing with a U.S. government agency rather than the insurance company for a trucking company, you may need an attorney experienced with US Postal Service truck accidents.

-Because the USPS has large commercial size trucks delivering mail, the same risk for catastrophic accidents occurring involving US Postal Service trucks is the same for other trucking companies.
+Because the postal service companies have large commercial size trucks delivering mail, the same risk for catastrophic accidents occurring involving mail trucks is the same for other trucking companies.

 Determining fault in a US Postal Service truck accident is the same as in an accident involving a commercial truck owned by a private company.
 US Postal Service truck drivers can make the same mistakes as truck drivers for private companies.
 Some of these accidents causes include:

 - Improperly loaded cargo

 - Poorly maintained vehicles